Hamilton praises Mercedes, Norris, after 'magical' 100th win

 By Matt Morlidge

-Lewis Hamilton hailed another "magical moment" in his Formula 1 career after claiming an incredible 100th win in Sunday's Russian GP, which he admitted would not have been possible without Mercedes' strategy decisions and the rain hampering the "incredible" Lando Norris.
+Lewis Hamilton hailed another "magical moment" in his Formula 1 career after claiming his 100th win in Sunday's Russian GP, which he admitted would not have been possible without Mercedes' strategy decisions and the rain hampering the "incredible" Lando Norris.

 Hamilton already held the record for race victories having passed Michael Schumacher's tally of 91 last year but reached a "dream" century in dramatic circumstances in Sochi, with Norris having looked set to claim his very first win before late heavy rain wreaked havoc.